kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Tidy auto run loading screen
 * DONE Add ACTTVE word which returns the next in a cycle of progress
 * DONE Make monitor do a call warm boot.
 Does it already do this during stack crash or a different case?
 No add it.
+* DONE Monitor to have G command
+* DONE Monitor to have warm boot jump option

 * TODO New Uptr word to point to start of exec code of uword.
 Handy for writing forth hook code.